 About Varða

-The name Varda derives from the Icelandic word for a cairn — a stone marker used for wayfinding across rugged terrain.
-Like a cairn, Varda Research provides structure and direction where documentation is fragmented, histories are incomplete, or interpretive frameworks require refinement.
+The name Varða derives from the Icelandic word for a cairn — a stone marker used for wayfinding across rugged terrain.
+Like a cairn, Varða Research provides structure and direction where documentation is fragmented, histories are incomplete, or institutional memory requires careful interpretation.

-Founded by Emma Yeager, Varda Research draws on academic and institutional experience across U.S. and Nordic collections, including work at Yale University, the University of Iceland, and the Institute for the Study of Ancient Cultures.
-Her training in material culture, sacred landscape traditions, and archival research informs a practice grounded in intellectual rigor and long-term sustainability.
+Founded by Emma Yeager, Varða Research draws on her academic and institutional experience across the globe, including invited research presentations at Yale University, University of Iceland, and the Institute for the Study of Ancient Cultures (ISAC).
+Trained at the University of Chicago, she brings a commitment to analytical research and long-term stewardship of institutional memory.

 Emma Yeager